Mussel hunting with Rosemary. Galiwin'ku/Elcho Island. 2019

-Bukmak means "together" in Yolgnu Matha, which is the tongue I encountered in Guliwin'ku or Elcho Island where I lived for six months.
-Bukmak scroll diarises my time in Guliwin'ku where I was adopted by Rosemary Gunjarranbuy Gurrawurra Kali Kali.
-Rosemary named me Durhna, for the sacred digging stick that belonged to two women who descended from the Pleides who as she told me created the features of the island wherever they stopped to rest.
+Bukmak means "altogether" in Yolgnu Matha, which is the tongue I encountered in Galiwin'ku or Elcho Island where I lived for six months.
+Bukmak scroll diarises my time in Galiwin'ku where I was adopted by Rosemary Gunjarranbuy Gurrawurra Galikali.
+Rosemary named me Dhorna, for the sacred digging stick that belonged to the two spirit women who descended from the Pleides, and who as she told me, created the features of Galiwin'ku as they stopped to rest.

-It meant a great deal to be adopted and to be named after an important instrument as the digging stick, a feeling I carried as I made Bukmak scroll, which chronicles my encounters and experiences with people of Guli'winku and the stories they shared with me.
+It meant a lot to me to be adopted by Rosemary, and to be named after an important and useful instrument as the digging stick.
+I carried this sense with me as I made Bukmak scroll, which chronicles encounters and experiences with people of Gali'winku, and the stories they shared about hemselves with me.

 Click on an image to view a digitised version of the Bukmak scroll.